tomasy-j/pullString/README.md

 ### Embed interactive netwwork in html Rmarkdown document:
-To include interactive STRING network in your Rmarkdown document (HTML), include these (keeping the order) in your document:
+To include interactive STRING network in your Rmarkdown document (HTML), include these (keeping the order) in your document

 **NOTE:** you can control apperance of the network, similarly as you do in `get_png_network` function, by adding argument to `string_request_js` function.
 Manual page lists them all `?string_request_js`